 - Dataset production by a single organisation minimises the effort of cancer pathology dataset development in different jurisdictions.
-Producing datasets is a significant burden upon each country and creates risks for interoperability and international comparison. - In developing a single international standard, it becomes possible to engage the best international expertise and ensure that there is a common meaning and definition for all data elements with consistent application of value lists. - The creation of a single, defined, evidence-based dataset for each cancer simplifies, and reduces the costs of electronic implementation by standardising laboratory information system data structures, terminology bindings and electronic messaging.
+Producing datasets is a significant burden upon each country and creates risks for interoperability and international comparison. - In developing a single international standard, it becomes possible to engage the best international expertise and ensure that there is a common meaning and definition for all data elements with consistent application of value lists. - The creation of a single, defined, evidencebased dataset for each cancer simplifies, and reduces the costs of electronic implementation by standardising laboratory information system data structures, terminology bindings and electronic messaging.

-- Development of a single agency with high level input and good governance can facilitate timely revision and adoption of contemporary best practices in the light of ever more rapidly emerging predictive biomarkers. - Datasets created with international governance will be available to developing countries that have insufficient resources to develop their own. - Internationally derived datasets carry the authority to encourage uniform uptake of a single standard across the world, essential for international data comparison and benchmarking. - The development of evidence-based datasets containing all the important and most recent reporting information for any given cancer not only leads to more complete pathology cancer reports, but also provide an important educational tool for pathologists to maintain currency, as well as providing pathologists in developing parts of the world with a benchmark and therefore a 'ladder' for progression and advancement in cancer reporting as their capability improves.
+- Development of a single agency with high level input and good governance can facilitate timely revision and adoption of contemporary best practices in the light of ever more rapidly emerging predictive biomarkers. - Datasets created with international governance will be available to developing countries that have insufficient resources to develop their own. - Internationally derived datasets carry the authority to encourage uniform uptake of a single standard across the world, essential for international data comparison and benchmarking.